 Agency Non-Compliance

-The Secretary of Defense issued the fix.
+The Secretary of War issued the fix.

 No one implemented it.

-On September 30, 2025, Secretary of Defense Hegseth addressed every general and flag officer in the United States military at Quantico and signed four reform memoranda directly targeting the failures on display in this case.
+On September 30, 2025, Secretary of War Hegseth addressed every general and flag officer in the United States military at Quantico and signed four reform memoranda directly targeting the failures on display in this case.
 He specifically called out "repeat complainants" and "frivolous complaints" weaponizing the IG system to sideline effective leaders.

 Memorandum Key Provision USMC Status